tmorehouse/portal-vue/docs/portal.md

 | ----------------- | -------- | --------------- |
 | `[String,Number]` | no\*     | a random String |

-This prop defines the order position in the outupt of the `PortalTarget`.
+This prop defines the order position in the output of the `PortalTarget`.

 <p class="tip">
   This prop is only useful when the Portal is sending content to a `PortalTarget` which has the `multiple` prop set.